sadiqnoorw/googleCrawler/README.md

 # Hi there, I'm Sadiq Noor 👋

 - 🌱 basically, the package is supposed to crawl google search engine results and extracting metadata for a set of keywords by default return 50 results and also you can send limits in parameter.
-- 🌱 for the demo you can check or run index.php file on root.
+- 🌱 for the demo, you can check or run the index.php file on the root.
 - OR
 - ⚡ following the following info
 - use GoogleCrawlers\SearchEngine;